Ubuntu-Sway/Ubuntu-Sway-Remix/README.md

 * Many customizations for comfortable use of Sway
 * Ready to use out of the box

+## System requirements:

+* CPU: Dual-core CPU with 1.6 GHz
+* RAM: 1 GB
+* Storage space: 20 GB
+* GPU: Any Intel or AMD gpu (Nvidia cards required additional settings and **NOT** officially supported.
+[See](https://github.com/Ubuntu-Sway/Ubuntu-Sway-Remix/wiki/Nvidia-cards) for details.)

+### Raspberry Pi:

+* Supported models: 3b, 3b+, 4 and 400 (arm64 only)
+* microSD card: 8 GB required
+* Required good CPU heatsink

-## How to install
+## Installation:

-You can find the latest images on [ubuntusway.downloads](https://ubuntusway.com/downloads.php).
+* Download image from [downloads](https://ubuntusway.com/downloads.php) page

-You can create a bootable USB stick using [Etcher](https://www.balena.io/etcher/) or a similar tool.
+* Create bootable USB stick using [Etcher](https://www.balena.io/etcher/) or similar tool
+* Click "Run Calamares installer" in Ubuntu Sway Welcome app (on Ubuntu Sway Remix 22.04 the installer will run automatically after boot to desktop)
+* Follow through installation process.
+Installation is pretty straightforward and takes 10-20 minutes depending on your storage device speed.
 Check out our [FAQ](https://github.com/Ubuntu-Sway/Ubuntu-Sway-Remix/wiki/FAQ) for additional hints.
+* **NOTE:** there are currently problems installing using partition encryption.
+Use at your own risk!

 ## Development